JASigning Local Installation

 The files in BSLExamples.loc.zip should be extracted in the same way and the BSLExamples folder placed at the root, and the examples can be viewed from http://localhost/BSLExamples.
 In fact the examples site can be renamed and placed at any other location on the local web server as long as the paths constructed by the startPlayer function in appletframe.html are adjusted to match the chosen location for SiGML files.

 Note: The installation does not rely on any special functionality of the web server, which is only required to deliver static content.
-However, web servers (such as IIS) may need some configuration in order to serve files with extensions such as .jnlp, .properties, and .sigml.
+However, web servers (such as IIS) may need some configuration in order to serve files with extensions including .jnlp, .properties, .vert, .frag, and .sigml.
 Examination of server logs should reveal whether pages are being blocked or not.

 JASigning Examples using the VHG Server